“I don’t have the time”.

 Much to our surprise though, this “free” life wasn’t just freedom and fun.
 The kids were fighting in the back, the car broke (more than once), we got lost (again and again) in the most unsuitable places and we got ill, some of us really ill.
 It went on like this for 2 months, until one day, having reached the southern-most part of Spain, we noticed that something had shifted.
 We didn’t feel stressed any more, we felt at peace.
 The kids were happily playing, the sun was shining and everything was simply fantastic.
 And from then on, our trip was just like the dream we had had before we left, only a bit better!

 We have since then noticed that this is not an uncommon scenario – it does take time to leave the old.
 We had lived under quite a lot of pressure for some time, and just by taking off on a new adventure didn’t mean that all the stress instantly changed to peace and harmony.
 It took us quite some time to get out of this state – two whole months!

-This made us thinking about how little a “normal” 1, 2 or even three-week vacation really can help you to let go of whatever you are bringing along in your mental backpack.
+This made us thinking about how little a “normal” one, two, or even three-week vacation really can help you to let go of whatever you are bringing along in your mental backpack.
 Of course, it’s always good to have a break, to see new things and recharge your batteries.
 But if you are looking for a more profoundly life transforming effect for you and your family, you need a lot more time.
-Many people talk about 6-8 weeks before things start to change and you begin to see things in a new perspective, and we agree.
-That’s when it starts……
+Many people talk about six to eight weeks before things start to change and you begin to see things in a new perspective, and we agree.
+That’s when it starts…

 Even though we are talking about time, I also want to mention money.
 It’s often said that time is money, but it’s really important to remember that you can’t take the cost of your normal holiday week and multiply it by however many weeks you’d want to be away.
 Shorter trips are usually much more expensive than staying at home, but long term travel can even be cheaper than when you live your normal life!